thepian/perception_models/README.md

 ---

 ## 🙏 Acknowledgement
 We are thankful to [Meta Lingua](https://github.com/facebookresearch/lingua) for releasing their code as open-source contributions.
 The code structure and code implementation of the LLM is directly forked from [Meta Lingua](https://github.com/facebookresearch/lingua).
+We are also thankful to [Open_CLIP](https://github.com/mlfoundations/open_clip) for open-source contributions in CLIP training, and [CLIP_benchmark](https://github.com/LAION-AI/CLIP_benchmark) for CLIP model evaluation.

 ## 📜 Citation